August – October 2020

-We are living through uncharted times.
+We still are living through uncharted times.
 There is little precedent for how to navigate them.
 But we can still do small things that are great.
 We can activate empathy and bring visibility to injustice.
 We can choose every day to think, act, and advocate for equality.
 And we can each of us commit to ensuring we don’t pass through this period unchanged.

-As a biracial woman, Dr. Tammy Hodo has experienced two different Americas: one for whites and one for blacks.
-As a Ph.D. social scientist who studies the impacts the variables of race, class, ethnicity, and sex have on life chances, she has incredible insight into how to start the difficult dialogue about the irrelevance of enduring racial constructs.
-In her 2019 TEDxJacksonville talk, The Social Implications of Race, she explored how, throughout history, perceptions of race have changed over time to justify who should have privilege and who should not.
-Like race, racial identity can also be fluid.
-But the social, political, and economic implications of race remain rigidly entrenched.
+As a biracial woman, Dr. Tammy Hodo has experienced two different Americas: one for whites and one for Blacks.
+As a Ph.D. social scientist who studies the impacts that the variables of race, class, ethnicity, and sex have on life chances, she has unique insights into the lived experience of people of color.
+Her 2019 TEDxJacksonville talk is “The Social Implications of Race.”
+In this conversation with team member Jeanmarie Grimsley, Dr. Hodo discusses the pernicious effects of systemic racism and cognitive dissonance.